 - the role of mass media in advancing or obstructing women's equality and political representation

-- the question of whether or not women make a difference for women once they are in elected office
+- the question of whether or not women make a difference for women once in elected office

-- strategies for promoting gender equality to produce balanced, fair, and equitable political representation
+- strategies for promoting gender equality and fair political representation

 This course invites you to explore the meaning and practice of women's equality and representation.
-It begins with the concepts that explain women's historic and continued inequality and political under–representation: gender, patriarchy, and the public–private divide.
+It begins with the concepts that explain women's historic and continued inequality and political under-representation; gender, patriarchy and the public-private divide.
 The second part of the course offers feminist theoretical insights into equality and representation.
-The third section allows students to apply theory to practice by examining the representation of women in electoral politics and representations of women by the mass media.
-POLI 550 is interdisciplinary in content and approach, employing feminist theory and political theory, and introducing aspects of women's studies, cultural studies, and political science.
+The third section allows students to apply theory to practice by examining the representation of women in electoral politics and representations of women by mass media.
+POLI 550 is interdisciplinary in content and approach, employing feminist theory and political theory, and introducing aspects of women's studies, cultural studies and political science.